hokage-mlg/EPAM_test/README.md

 ## Description
-This repository contains tasks that i have done for EPAM test.
+This repository contains the tasks that I did for the EPAM test.
 Programming language is C#.